Common Chimney Problems

 Chunks or flakes of masonry that’s deteriorating (or metal that’s deteriorating) could build up in an elbow of the flue passageway and block the exhaust of gas from combustibles.

 Sometimes people who have a stove or fireplace insert are in danger because the appliances were installed incorrectly, unbeknownst to that homeowner.
-If excess heat radiates into walls or floors that are combustible, pyrolysis may occur, which decreases the temperature at which the materials will ignite.
+If excess heat radiates into walls or floors that are combustible, pyrolysis may occur, which is the first stage of combustion by decreasing the temperature at which the materials will ignite.